 Final Exam (25%).
-The final exam will follow the same format as the midterm exam, except that there will be four IDs and two essay questions (one of these will be cumulative and the other will cover material from the second half of the term).
+The final exam will follow the same format as the midterm exam, except that you will write two essays (one essay will be cumulative and the other will cover material from the second half of the term).
 As with the midterm exam, you will be given possible essay questions one week ahead of the final exam.